 - In a large bowl, whisk together the sorghum syrup and eggs until smooth.

-- Add the palm sugar (or granulated sugar), buttermilk, sour cream, salt, cinnamon, vanilla and flour and beat with a whisk until smooth.
+- Add the coconut sugar (or granulated sugar), buttermilk, sour cream, salt, cinnamon, and vanilla and beat with a whisk until smooth.

 - Add the crushed cookies, if you decide to use them.
 You can either stir them in or scatter them in the bottom of the pie crust and pour the filling in after.
 Some will float to the top, but that's okay.